joker314/british-informatics-olympiad/BFS.md

 Notice that we add 1 to `distance`, because `distance` is the distance to the parent, not the child.

+By wrapping our code in a function, it makes it hard to inspect the variables -- which can be a pain for debugging.
+It might be a good idea to have the first line of the function be `global layer, seen, distance` etc., so that you can type them into the interactive Python shell if your program provides an unexpected output.

 Our final code is hence

 ```python